 When you connect your Apple Watch to its charging cable and power, a lightning bolt should appear on the screen.

-If your Apple Watch with watchOS 9 is in Low Power Mode, the icons, time, and day shown below all appear in yellow.
+If your Apple Watch with watchOS 9 or later is in Low Power Mode, the icons, time, and day shown below all appear in yellow.

 If your watch requires charging, a red lightning bolt appears on the screen.
 (You might need to press the side button to make the watch face appear.)
-When your watch is charging, the red lightning bolt changes to a green or yellow lightning bolt .
-If your screen is blank or the charging cable icon and a red lightning bolt appear on the screen, charge your watch for up to 30 minutes.
+When your watch is charging, the red lightning bolt changes to a red lightning bolt inside a ring.
+If your screen is blank or the charging cable icon appears on the screen, charge your watch for up to 30 minutes.